 Action Options Used Explanation

 Silent Installation silent Required for any silent installation.
-Performs an installation with no further user- input and minimal command- line output based on the options provided below.
+Performs an installation with no further user-input and minimal commandline output based on the options provided below.
 Silent installations are useful for scripting the installation of CUDA.
 Using this option implies acceptance of the EULA.
 The following flags can be used to customize the actions taken during installation.
-At least one ofdriver,uninstall, toolkit, andsamples must be passed if running with non-root permissions.
+At least one ofdriver,uninstall,toolkit, andsamples must be passed if running with non-root permissions.

 driver Install the CUDA Driver.

 toolkit Install the CUDA Toolkit.

 Action Options Used Explanation toolkitpath= <path></path> Install the CUDA Toolkit to the <path> directory.
-If not provided, the default path of /usr/ local/cuda-7.0 is used.</path> samples Install the CUDA Samples. samplespath= <path></path> Install the CUDA Samples to the <path> directory.
-If not provided, the default path of \$ (HOME) / NVIDIA_CUDA-7.0_Samples is used.</path> uninstall (DEPRECATED) Unnstall the CUDA Driver.
-Extraction extract= <path></path> Extracts the individual driver, toolkit, and samples runfile installers to <path>.</path> Overriding Installation Checks override Ignores compiler, third-party library, and toolkit detection checks.
+If not provided, the default path of /usr/local/cuda-7.5 is used.</path> samples Install the CUDA Samples. samplespath= <path></path> Install the CUDA Samples to the <path> directory.
+If not provided, the default path of \$(HOME)/NVIDIA_CUDA-7.5_Samples is used.</path> uninstall (DEPRECATED) Unnstall the CUDA Driver.
+Extraction extract= <path></path> Extracts the individual driver, toolkit, and samples runfile installers to <path>.</path> This is especially useful when one wants to install the driver using one or more of the command-line options provided by the driver installer which are not exposed in this installer.
+Overriding Installation Checks override Ignores compiler, third-party library, and toolkit detection checks which would prevent the CUDA Toolkit and CUDA Samples from installing.
 No OpenGL Libraries no-opengl-libs Prevents the driver installation from installing NVIDIA's GL libraries.
 Useful for systems where the display is driven by a non-NVIDIA GPU.
 In such systems, NVIDIA's GL libraries could prevent X from loading properly.
 Overriding Kernel Source kernel-source-path= <path></path> Tells the driver installation to use <path> as the kernel source directory when building the NVIDIA kernel module.
-Required for systems where the kernel source is installed to a non- standard location.</path> Custom Temporary Directory Selection tmpdir= <path></path> Performs any temporary actions within <path> instead of /tmp.
+Required for systems where the kernel source is installed to a non-standard location.</path> Custom Temporary Directory Selection tmpdir= <path></path> Performs any temporary actions within <path> instead of /tmp.
 Useful in cases where /tmp cannot be used (doesn't exist, is full, is mounted with 'noexec', etc.).</path> Show Verbose Output verbose Prints all logging information to stdout as well as the log file.
 Show Installer Options help Prints the list of command-line options to stdout.